ssakshamsin/monashreflect/README.md

 ## Project Details

-The website is currently running at "[MonashReflect](https://www.monashreflect.com/)" for a limited time, until 3 months after original release.
-We were inspired by a Reddit post on the Monash subreddit, and built this entire website from scratch in 4 days. :D
+The website is currently running at [MonashReflect](https://www.monashreflect.com/) for a limited time, until 3 months after original release.
+We were inspired by a Reddit post on the Monash subreddit, and built this entire website from scratch in 4 days :D

-The data processing can be found at "https://github.com/ssakshamsin/monash-units-scraper"
+The data processing can be found at https://github.com/ssakshamsin/monash-units-scraper

 # Getting Started